What is an Expansion Tank?

-Well, within an expansion tank there is a pressurized air bladder which absorbs the additional water by expanding and contracting.
+Well, within an expansion tank, there is a pressurized air bladder that absorbs the additional water by expanding and contracting.
 As the water becomes hotter, it expands and increases the pressure within the tank and plumbing system.
 However, instead of allowing the pressure to build, the excess water enters the expansion tank.

 In short, an expansion tank only contains overflowing water and does not store water on a permanent basis.
 Also, the expansion tank must be pressurized to match the water pressure in the home.

 For example, when you boil a pot of water and you have the lid over it, the water begins to condense on the inside of the lid, forming little droplets of water, right?
 The same concept happens inside your plumbing system.
 Inside your pipes, that extra pressure is formed and has to go somewhere, that’s where the expansion tank comes in.
 The device absorbs that extra pressure created from heating the water in your home or business so that it doesn’t just stay in your plumbing system and start putting a lot of strain on your pipes.